turtlebot/TurtleBot4Lessons/units/Unit00-TB4-Introduction/L02-TurtleBotIsGo/U00-L02-TurtleBotIsGo.md

 * On our laptop we'll run a program called `RVIZ`.
 * RVIZ is ROS's one stop shop for visualizing a running robot.
   * RVIZ let's you see cameras, lidar, maps, the robot's state, and a whole bunch of other important information about your robot.
-* To install RVIZ we'll first need to install ROS 2 on our lapop.
+* To install RVIZ we'll first need to install ROS 2 on our laptop.

 # Installing ROS on Your Laptop